Sportsman's Park: Replacement

 Despite Busch's extensive renovations, it soon became apparent that Sportsman's Park was at the end of its useful life.

 Parking at the stadium was almost non-existent.
 Its concrete-and-steel incarnation had been built only a year after the Model T was introduced, and had been designed in an era when fans took the trolley to games, making it ill-suited to automobile access.
-Additionally, the neighborhood around the park had an increase in crime and dereliction starting in the late 1940s.
+Additionally, the neighborhood around the park had gone to seed; crime and dereliction has increased in the area as early as the late 1940s.
 In 1964, a Cardinals fan making his way to the home opener was shot and killed during an armed robbery.